ddl-john-alexander/RAG/README.md

 *  app.sh : Script required to setup and use Streamlit in Domino

 *  streamlit_app.py : This file contains code that sets up the UI and workflow for a Streamlit chatbot.
-The app needs an Anthropic and Qdrant key to set in the sidebar to run
+The app needs OpenAI and Pinecone API keys to set in the sidebar to run

 *  apple-10K-20230930.pdf :  The Apple 10-K document to answer queries about.